Local government in New South Wales

 The local government areas (LGA) of New South Wales are the third tier of government in the Australian state.
-Under the Australian Constitution, the penultimate law in Australia, there are only 2 tiers of Government in Australia State and Federal, LGA's exist as a level of State Government legislation.
+Under the Australian Constitution, the penultimate law in Australia, there are only two tiers of Government in Australia, state and federal, LGAs exist as a result of state government legislation.
 Under the Local Government Act 1993 they can manage their own affairs to the extent permitted by the legislation.
 They may be designated as cities or otherwise as areas, though the latter units may choose to use titles that had distinctions under older forms of the act.
 The smallest local government by area in the state is the Municipality of Hunter's Hill 5.7 km2 and the largest by area is Central Darling Shire Council 53,492 km2.
 There are 129 local government areas in the state as of December 2022.

 Local government authorities provide a wide range of services.
 The most important of these are the general services of administration, health, community amenities, recreation and culture, roads and debt servicing throughout the area controlled by the council.
 Councils also provide a range of trading activities, mainly in country areas of NSW.
 These trading activities include water supply, sewerage services, gas services and abattoir facilities.

-Administered by the Government of New South Wales and subject to periodic restructuring involving voluntary and involuntary amalgamation of areas, local government areas are considered a city when an area has received city status by proclamation of the Governor.
+Administered by the state government and subject to periodic restructuring involving voluntary and involuntary amalgamation of areas, local government areas are considered a city when an area has received city status by proclamation of the governor.
 Some areas retain designations they held under prior legislation, even though these titles no longer indicate a legal status.
 These may be towns, municipalities, regions, or shires.
 Many councils now choose not to use any area title, and simply refer to themselves as councils, e.g. Northern Beaches Council, Burwood Council.